Ed94/ProgLang_Notes/README.md

 ### Assembly

-Barely a langauge, the preprocessors usually has more depth to it than the actual syntax (not that you should manage assembly codebases that way anymore...).
+Barely a langauge, the preprocessors usually have more depth to it than the actual syntax (not that you should manage assembly codebases that way anymore...).

 See: [ASM_Notes](https://github.com/Ed94/ASM_Notes)